MartinWinton/Instagram/README.md

 The following **additional** features are implemented:

+- [x] Infinite scrolling adds new posts to bottom of table instead of reloading entire table, allowing for smooth scrolling
 - [x] When sucessfully posting an image, the feed updates to show the new image
 - [x] Users can also unlike posts
 - [x] When updating a profile pic after clicking on a user's own post, the profile pic on the user tab is also updated and vice versa